Who Needs to Be Listed on Homeowners Insurance?

 bank icon

-Lender compliance
+Lender Compliance

 Most mortgage lenders require homeowners insurance to protect their financial interest in your property.

-Whose Name Goes On Homeowners Insurance: Bottom Line
+Whose Name Goes on Homeowners Insurance: Bottom Line

-In this article, we explained that anyone with a financial interest in your home (including the primary homeowner, co-owners and resident family members) should be listed on your homeowners insurance policy.
+Anyone with a financial interest in your home (including the primary homeowner, co-owners and resident family members) should be listed on your homeowners insurance policy.
 This covers everyone properly and avoids costly gaps in protection.

 To stay fully insured, review your policy regularly and make sure all relevant people are accurately included.

-Who Should Be Listed On Homeowners Insurance: FAQ
+Who Should Be Listed on Homeowners Insurance: FAQ

 Do both spouses need to be listed on homeowners insurance?